Document ID: 13735

 An exhaustive list of commands is included in the MPLS Command Reference.
 Other sample show commands are described in Configuring Basic MPLS Using OSPF.

-You can use the show tag-switching tdp * command to verify the state of TDP.
-You can see neighbors using the show tag-switching tdp neighbor command.
+You can use the show tag-switching tdp * command in order to verify the state of TDP.
+You can see neighbors with the show tag-switching tdp neighbor command.

 Pulligny# show tag-switching tdp discovery Local TDP Identifier: 10.10.10.2:0 TDP Discovery Sources: Interfaces: Serial0/0.1: xmit/recv TDP Id: 10.10.10.1:0 Serial0/0.2: xmit/recv TDP Id: 10.10.10.3:0 !--- Ensure you are able to ping this IP address !--- If not, check whether a route exists in the routing table